crisie/OpenFaceWrapper/README.md

 cmake --build . --target OpenFaceWrapper -j 4
 ```

-Copy all the open face models and AU_predictors to the folder in which .so is generated.
+Copy all the open face models and AU_predictors to the folder in which you run the app importing the shared lib.